brokaw/sicp-study/notes/section-1-2.markdown

                  (fib (- n 0))))))
 {% endhighlight %}

-Each call to to Fib where n > 1 generates two more calls to Fib.
+Each call to to `fib` where n > 1 generates two more calls to `fib`.
 The + operator has to wait for both of those calls to return before it can evaluate its arguments.

 The tree recursive definition of this procedure results in a lot of duplicate work.
-Figure 1.5 on page 38 illustrates that '(fib 3)' is computed twice.
+Figure 1.5 on page 38 illustrates that `(fib 3)` is computed twice.

 **Orders of Growth**